 Some days, I seem to be chasing hope.

 Everything seems to be falling apart, and all I want to do is crawl in bed, pull the covers over my head and pray that things will be better tomorrow.
 As one quote so aptly put it, I don’t want to adult today.
-Unfortunately, I don’t have a choice but to keep pushing forward.
-During those times, I search for scriptures that motivate and uplift me, that give me the courage to keep on keeping on during rough seasons.
+Fortunately, I’ve made the choice to keep pushing forward, no matter what.
+During those times when life overwhelms me, I search for scriptures that motivate and uplift me, that give me the courage to keep on keeping on during rough seasons.

 Trust in the LORD with all your heart, and do not lean on your own understanding.
 In all your ways acknowledge him, and he will make straight your paths.